 Career setbacks can be pretty brutal.
 When everything seems to be going right, sometimes we are faced with unexpected challenges that change the course of our careers and our lives.
 So what do you do if you’re laid off, didn’t get promoted, or didn’t make the cut?
-A new article by Marks, Mirvis, and Ashkenas (2014) has highlighted three scientifically supported steps that you can take:
+A new article in Harvard Business Review (Marks, Mirvis, & Ashkenas, 2014) has highlighted three scientifically supported steps that you can take:

 - Determine why you failed or lost.

 - Be ready to seize the right opportunity.